History of the Collingwood Football Club: 1996–1998

+Opting to find a replacement from inside the Club, it selected Tony Shaw as the new coach.
+Under Shaw, the team appeared to start the season strongly before tapering off.
+The team comprised a blend of veterans at the end of their playing career, poor drafting and bungled trades.

-In Shaw's first year as coach, 1996, the team was more attacking than it had been under Matthews, but injuries to skipper Gavin Brown and key players in Graham Wright and Damian Monkhorst derailed the year.
-The team crept very close to the edge midway through the year, nearly becoming the first Collingwood team to lose eight games on the trot; a rousing ten goal victory over North Melbourne in round 15, propelled by stunning performances from Nathan Buckley and Saverio Rocca proving the tonic to hold the record at bay.
-For the time being.
+In Shaw's first year as coach, 1996, the team was more attacking than it had been under Matthews, but injuries to skipper Gavin Brown and key players Graham Wright and Damian Monkhorst derailed the season.
+By mid-year the team nearly became the first Collingwood team to lose eight successive games.
+The losses were interrupted by a ten goal victory over North Melbourne in round 15, supported by high quality performances from Nathan Buckley and Saverio Rocca.

-With the recruitment of Anthony Rocca, Saverio Rocca's younger brother, 1997 took on a sense of optimism, and the team appeared a chance of living up to the hype when they reached the top of the league ladder after only eight rounds, losing only two matches to that point in time.
-But after leading by 37 points at a quarter time on a boggy MCG over the previous years runners up, Sydney, the rot set in for good; the team capitulating to go down in demoralising fashion, only Jason Wild and Richard Osborne looking handy in attack with the Rocca brothers failing to fire a shot.
-The loss has been relegated to the history books as just another match.
-However, when you delve deeper into the annals of Collingwood's history, it proved much more than just a game.
+Following the recruitment of Anthony Rocca, Saverio Rocca's younger brother in 1997, the team reached the top of the league ladder after only eight rounds, losing only two matches.
+But after leading by 37 points at a quarter time over the previous year's runner-up, Sydney, the team lost.

-The Magpies lost to Hawthorn at Waverley Park the following week on a typically wet and miserable day, failing to score a goal in the opening term as the Hawks blitzed all comers.
-The wheels were again set in motion for another winless June, the team finally snapping out of its slump at the ground it knew like no other, Victoria Park in round 15 against Fremantle.
-The match took on much relevance, a 100-point victory celebrated in Buckley's 100th outing, Saverio Rocca scoring nine goals.
+The Magpies lost to Hawthorn at Waverley Park the following week, failing to score a goal in the opening term.
+The team did not win a match until round 15 at Victoria Park, against Fremantle.
+The Club celebrated a 100-point victory in Buckley's 100th outing, with Saverio Rocca scoring nine goals.

-The season petered out; the team lacking the polish to crack it for September action, the Jekyll and Hyde nature of the side on show in the final two weeks, with a narrow defeat at the hands of Adelaide snuffing out any finals hopes before ending the year on a high note, a strong win over perennial powerhouse North Melbourne.
+The season petered out; the team lacking the polish to crack it for September action, the Jekyll and Hyde nature of the side on show in the final two weeks, with a narrow defeat at the hands of Adelaide snuffing out any finals hopes before ending the year on a high note, a decisive win over perennial powerhouse North Melbourne.
 At least the club had something to work with in the future.

-Sadly, 1998 proved much of the same for Shaw, but without the rousing finish.
-Instead, another bright start paved the way for some heavy losses midseason, successive victories in rounds 15 and 16 over Geelong and Hawthorn in the wet the club's final opportunity to belt out its favourite tune until round eight of 1999.
+Sadly, 1998 proved much of the same for Shaw, but without the thrilling finish.
+Instead, another bright start paved the way for some heavy losses midseason, successive victories in rounds 15 and 16 over Geelong and Hawthorn in the wet, the club's final opportunity to belt out its favourite tune until round eight of 1999.